sunildhiman90/YourFlixer-KMP/README.md

 ## Set up the environment

 > **Warning**
-> You need a Mac with macOS to write and run iOS-specific code on simulated or real devices.
+File> You need a Mac with macOS to write and run iOS-specific code on simulated or real devices.
 > This is an Apple requirement.

 To work with this template, you need the following: